lpsc-euclid/decontamination/manual/module_hp.rst

 Module decontamination.hp
 =========================

-This module provides a set of fast, vectorized and standalone HEALPix primitives written using Numba.
+This module provides a set of fast, vectorized and standalone HEALPix primitives implemented with Numba.

 * | *HEALPix*: a Framework for High Resolution Discretization, and Fast Analysis of Data Distributed on the Sphere
   | Górski K. M. et al.